 “No. I’ll Youtube it.
 I heard it can be tricky.”
-Steve’s lack of response was some sort of Shakespearian foreshadowing.
+Steve’s lack of response was some Shakespearian foreshadowing.

 Rods and reels down, bait to go.
 I came armed with a list from the Internet of the “Best Baits for Bass Fishing.”
-An hour later, armed with about seven lures, and a couple packs of plastic worms and critters, I am ready to fish!
+An hour later, armed with about seven lures and a couple of packs of plastic worms and critters, I am ready to fish!

-I traveled down to the local greenway, parked and was ready to set the state record for catching a largemouth bass.
+I traveled down to the local greenway, parked, and was ready to set the state record for catching largemouth bass.
 I’m no dummy.
-I told Steve that I was going to watch a few videos on using a baitcaster, so I did.
-Seems pretty easy, turn that knob there so the lure falls slowly, turn the other knob for some arbitrary reason, use your thumb to stop the spool and boom, you’re fishing!
-I even went so far as to make a few practice casts to ensure that I was going to be alright.
+I told Steve that I would watch a few videos on using a baitcaster, so I did.
+Seems pretty straightforward, turn that knob there, so the lure falls slowly, turn the other knob for some arbitrary reason, use your thumb to stop the spool, and boom, you’re fishing!
+I even went so far as to make a few practice casts to ensure that I would be alright.
 Perfect.
 No problems.

-Down to the water I went.
-I found a nice spot on the bank that was fairly cleared off, and even offered a few downed logs that I thought would be good for a few hidden lunkers.
+Down to the water, I went.
+I found a nice spot on the bank that was relatively cleared off and even offered a few downed logs that I thought would be good for a few hidden lunkers.
 With a finesse worm attached to my baitcaster, I reared back for a powerful cast, snapped the rod forward, and whack!

-Well, that didn’t sound like I thought it would, and it only went about 10 feet.
+That didn’t sound like I thought it would, and it only went about 10 feet.
 So I wanted to give it another shot.
 I looked down at my reel as I went to wind in the line, and it appeared as if one thousand white spiders had exploded in my hand.
-No problem, I thought, I’ll just pull this out and I’ll be fine.
+No problem, I thought, I’ll pull this out, and I’ll be fine.

-Seeing as how the finesse worm was bad luck, I tied on a Rat-L-Trap.
-This cast was a beautiful arcing cast that went about 60 feet in the air and twenty feet in front of me.
-“Release point,” I thought to myself.
-Just like throwing a baseball.
-The next cast was a low liner that kind of skidded across the lake, but it was farther out so I went with it.
+Seeing how the finesse worm was bad luck, I tied on a Rat-L-Trap.
+This was a beautiful arcing cast that went about 60 feet in the air and twenty feet in front of me.
+“Release point,” I thought to myself, just like throwing a baseball.
+The next cast was a low liner that skidded across the lake, but it was farther out, so I went with it.

-I varied my retrieves from fast to slow and the one thing that I learned was if there was a branch in that lake, the Rat-L Trap would bring it to me.
-I kind of felt like the lord of stick fishing.
+I varied my retrieves from fast to slow, and the one thing that I learned was if there was a branch in that lake, the Rat-L Trap would bring it to me.
+I felt like the lord of stick fishing.
 “Deeper water is what I need.”
-I moved around the lake which was its own blooper reel in its self until I found a place with a large stump sticking out of the water.
-I took aim at the stump and threw one out there and it was a beauty.
+I moved around the lake, which was its blooper reel in itself, until I found a place with a large stump sticking out of the water.
+I aimed at the stump and threw one out there, and it was a beauty.
 It fell inches short of the stump with a soft plop.

 “That’s what I’m talking about!”
 I shouted to no one.
-As I went to reel in this beautiful cast, the reel would not turn and my line tightened.
+As I went to reel in this beautiful cast, the reel would not turn, and my line tightened.
 “You have got to be kidding me.”
 I was hung.
-Despair, disguised as anger took hold.
+Despair, disguised as anger, took hold.
 “I am not losing this lure.”
-I tightened down the drag and started walking backwards.
+I tightened down the drag and started walking backward.
 To my unsurprise, a big branch came boiling up from under the water.
 I walked, the branch came, but then the line went slack.
 I hung my head.
-I went to reel in the line and lo and behold, that gritty little Rat-L-Trap was still there.
+I went to reel in the line, and lo and behold, that gritty little Rat-L-Trap was still there.

-I wound it back in to cast again, when the lure stopped.
+I rewound it in to cast again when the lure stopped.
 “God.
 Bless.
 America.”
 I mumbled.
-Then my line started moving.
-And moving.
+Then my line started moving and moving.
 Can it be?
 I reeled furiously and saw the great behemoth soar out of the water.
 “FISH ON!”
 I got the fish to the bank and beheld it in all its glory.
 A largemouth bass!

 But who cares?
-I caught a fish and it’s picture time!
+I caught a fish, and it’s picture time!
 I put the bass back into its habitat and was ready to go again, but my phone rang.
 Mrs. Fishnoob said that the kids were ready for bed.
-Well, I guess this is a good time to stop.
+Well, I guess this is an excellent time to stop.
 I wanted to go out on top.

 I got home with bloody hands, dirt on my pants, and one reel that looked like a sparrow’s nest.
-My wife looked at me with great concern on her face and asked, “Are you ok?”
+My wife looked at me with great concern and asked, “Are you ok?”